user07om/user07om/README.md

 👋 Hi, I’m @user07om
-👀 I’m interested in Linux administration, programming, competitive programming in Python, and data science.
+👀 I’m interested in Linux administration, competitive programming in Python, and data science.
 🌱 I’m currently learning Python for competitive programming, and data science (machine learning).
 💞️ I’m looking to collaborate on open-source projects related performance optimization for Linux systems and Python Various Projects.
 📫 How to reach me via GitHub or email at omkarbulbule7@gmail.com